December 2024

 Format: DOWNLOADABLE PDF

-This conference will assess plans for the establishment of a state-owned renewable energy company and the way forward for promoting investment in renewable energy in the UK.
+This conference assessed plans for the establishment of a state-owned renewable energy company and the way forward for promoting investment in renewable energy in the UK.

-Taking place with the Great British Energy Bill currently progressing through Parliament and the Government committing funding in the Budget to establish Great British Energy, stakeholders and policymakers will examine the role and objectives of the new body.
-Delegates will discuss what its priorities should be in the scaling up of renewable energy generation in order to achieve the Government’s target of making Britain a clean energy superpower by 2030, as the new publicly owned National Energy System Operator publishes their advice to government on meeting this target.
+Taking place with the Great British Energy Bill currently progressing through Parliament and the Government committing funding in the Budget to establish Great British Energy, stakeholders and policymakers examined the role and objectives of the new body.
+Delegates discussed what its priorities should be in the scaling up of renewable energy generation in order to achieve the Government’s target of making Britain a clean energy superpower by 2030, as the new publicly owned National Energy System Operator publishes their advice to government on meeting this target, and with the PM announcing a new 81% reduction target in UK emissions by 2035 at COP29.

-Delegates will consider the positioning and working relationships with government, regulators and stakeholders of a state-owned energy company, and how it should approach the efficient use and decarbonisation of the grid and support domestic supply chains as the UK looks to become energy independent.
+Delegates considered the positioning and working relationships with government, regulators and stakeholders of a state-owned energy company, and how it should approach the efficient use and decarbonisation of the grid and support domestic supply chains as the UK looks to become energy independent.

-Delegates will assess how Great British Energy should work with the private sector to support and accelerate the delivery of clean energy infrastructure and how it can work to effectively stimulate critical public-private sector partnerships and co-investment.
+Delegates assessed how Great British Energy should work with the private sector to support and accelerate the delivery of clean energy infrastructure and how it can work to effectively stimulate critical public-private sector partnerships and co-investment.

-Sessions will also consider GB Energy’s work with other public sector institutions such as the Crown Estate, National Wealth Fund and UK Infrastructure Bank, and priorities for collaboration and coordination on supporting new technologies such as floating offshore wind, tidal and hydrogen.
-The conference will also be an opportunity to examine next steps for scaling up and accelerating the rollout of mature technologies, such as wind, solar and nuclear, as well as derisking and attracting private sector investment in these areas.
+Sessions also considered priorities for collaboration and coordination on supporting new technologies such as floating offshore wind, tidal and hydrogen.
+The conference was also an opportunity to examine next steps for scaling up and accelerating the rollout of mature technologies, such as wind, solar and nuclear, as well as derisking and attracting private sector investment in these areas.

-Further discussion will assess strategies for Great British Energy to deliver wider public benefits to consumers and local communities.
-Delegates will consider how the Local Power Plan aims to support local power projects by extending and strengthening shared ownership models.
-We also expect discussion on priorities for ensuring that schemes contribute to wider policy aims, including the expected timescale for reducing energy bills, job creation and driving regional growth.
+Further discussion assessed strategies for Great British Energy to deliver wider public benefits to consumers and local communities, including work with other public sector institutions such as the Crown Estate and National Wealth Fund.
+Delegates considered how the Local Power Plan aims to support local power projects by extending and strengthening shared ownership models.
+We also expected discussion on priorities for ensuring that schemes contribute to wider policy aims, including the expected timescale for reducing energy bills, job creation and driving regional growth.

-We are pleased to be able to include keynote sessions with: George Howes, Deputy Director, Great British Energy Policy, DESNZ; Adam Berman, Director, Policy and Advocacy, Energy UK; James Cotter, Vice-President, Renewables, Equinor; Prof David Newbery, Director, Energy Policy Research Group, University of Cambridge; and Prof Michael Grubb, Professor, Energy and Climate Change, University College London.
-Further senior contributors are being approached.
+We are pleased to have been able to include keynote sessions with: George Howes, Deputy Director, Great British Energy Policy, DESNZ; Adam Berman, Director, Policy and Advocacy, Energy UK; James Cotter, Vice-President, Renewables, Equinor; Prof Michael Grubb, Professor, Energy and Climate Change and Director, UCL Centre for Net Zero Market Design, University College London; and Prof David Newbery, Director, Energy Policy Research Group, University of Cambridge.

 - role and priorities for Great British Energy: